HollingsworthX51/Crystal-Kingdom-Game/README.md

 # Crystal Kingdom Game
-A game app in which the user selects different color crystals to equal a random number.
+A browser game, in which you can select a specific color crystal and try to match the random number generated upon page loading.

+technologies used
+html
+javascript
+bootstrap